latex3/latex3/l3packages/README.md

 The `l3packages` collection dealing with higher-level ideas such as the Designer Interface, as part of 'LaTeX3' developments.
-The packages here have over time migrated into the LaTeX kernel: the material here is retained to support older files.
+The packages here have over time migrated into the LaTeX kernel: the material here is retained only to support older files.

 The appropriate LaTeX kernel releases incorporating the ideas from the packages